 Therefore, the CNT is a valuable tool against “opportunistic” company name registrations.

 The CNT provides the following definitions as examples of opportunistic company name registrations:

-- The registration of one or more variations of a well-known company name with the purpose of getting the existing company to buy the registrations
+- The registration of one or more variations of a well-known company name to get the existing company to buy the registrations

 - Where someone is aware of a merger that’s about to take place and registers one or more name variations that the newly formed company may require

-In both cases, the registration holder’s purpose is to cash in on the other company’s fame, and that makes them opportunistic.
+In both cases, the registration holder’s purpose is to cash in on the other company’s fame.
+That’s what makes them opportunistic.